SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 > 2.4.1 Proportion of agricultural area under productive and sustainable agriculture

 This target is interpreted to cover research about
-* productivity of food production systems (phrase 1)
+* productivity/yield of food production systems (phrase 1)
 * resilient food production systems/agricultural practices, including adaptation and preparedness of food production systems/species to climate change and disasters (phrases 2,3)
 * sustainable food production systems/practices (outside of resilience; phrase 4)
 * food production systems and soil quality/ecosystem health (phrase 5,6)